Burnley: How do Vincent Kompany's Clarets compare to the best teams in Championship history?

 The Clarets' six-year stint in the Premier League came to an end on the final day of the previous campaign and, with Sean Dyche having left the club over a month beforehand - following just shy of a decade in charge - relegation brought a new dawn for the Lancashire club.

-Manchester City legend Vincent Kompany left his job at Anderlecht to take over at Turf Moor and has turned Burnley from a team synonymous with a 4-4-2 formation into a slick, free-scoring, possession-loving powerhouse, who are now on the cusp of a return to the Premier League.
+Manchester City legend Vincent Kompany left his job at Anderlecht to take over at Turf Moor and has turned Burnley from a team synonymous with a 4-4-2 formation into a slick, free-scoring, possession-loving powerhouse.

+On Good Friday, they secured promotion to the Premier League at the first time of asking, with a 2-1 win over Middlesbrough.

 What's the current record?
 Reading posted the highest record points tally since the Championship was rebranded in 2004/05 when they won the 2005/06 title with 106 points.

-There are 24 points available across the final eight matches of the season and, if the Clarets take every single one, they will end on 108 points, which would set a new divisional record.
-Based on their current point-per-game average, however, they will end with 102 points.
+There are 21 points available across the final seven matches of the season and, if the Clarets take every single one, they will end on 108 points, which would set a new divisional record.
+Based on their current point-per-game average, however, they will end with 103 points.

 What's the current record?
 Reading and Leicester share this record, having won 31 games each during their respective Championship title wins in 2005/06 and 2013/14.

 Can Burnley break it?
 Yes.
-Kompany's men have won 24 of their 38 matches so far and, to set a new record, they would have to win all eight of their remaining nine matches, which does not allow for them to drop points again this season.
+Kompany's men have won 25 of their 39 matches so far and, to set a new record, they would have to win each of their remaining seven matches, which does not allow for them to drop points again this season.

 What's the current record?
 Burnley have already equalled the Championship record of 10 - achieved by Reading in 2005/06 and Aston Villa in 2018/19 - this season by winning every single league match between November 13 and February 11.